 European vs. American Dishwashers

 - American dishwashers have a large capacity.
-The door will protrude 2-3 inches from a 24’’ deep cabinet to accommodate a greater capacity than many American-style models, if you want to put a panel on your dishwasher, an American-style model will look best installed in an island or a deeper than 24’’ cabinet
+The door will protrude 2-3 inches from a 24’’ deep cabinet to accommodate a greater capacity than many European-style models.
+If you want to put a panel on your dishwasher, an American-style model will look best installed in an island or a deeper than 24’’ cabinet

-- Many American dishwashers have a hard food disposer; this disposer is designed to get rid of large food particles on your dishes for easy maintenance.
-However, many of the higher-end American models are adding the filter system to compete with the quiet ratings of the European models
+- Many American dishwashers have a hard food disposer.
+This disposer is designed to get rid of large food particles on your dishes for easy maintenance.
+However, KitchenAid added the filter system to compete with the quiet ratings of the European models

-One of the biggest reasons people choose an American style dishwasher over a European style dishwasher is for the capacity.
-Bosch recognized this problem and last year Bosch released a new line of dishwashers that accommodate a greater capacity than other European dishwasher brands.
+One of the biggest reasons people choose an American style dishwasher over a European style is for the greater capacity.
+Last year, Bosch released a new line of dishwashers that accommodate a greater capacity than other European dishwasher brands.
 The new Bosch dishwashers can sit flush in a 24’’ deep cabinet but have 3’’ deeper racking from front to back.
 Many of the Bosch dishwashers have foldable tines, adjustable racking, split cutlery basket, and a top cutlery rack to accommodate greater capacity.

 Let’s take a look at our most popular selling models from each brand.